2022 Idaho House of Representatives election

-The 2022 Idaho House of Representatives elections took place as part of the biennial United States elections on November 8, 2022.
-Idaho voters elected state representatives in all 70 seats of the House, electing 2 state representatives in each of the 35 Idaho state legislative districts.
+The 2022 Idaho House of Representatives elections took place on November 8, 2022.
+Primary elections were held on May 17, 2022.
+Idaho voters elected state representatives in all 70 seats of the House, electing two state representatives in each of the 35 Idaho state legislative districts.
 State representatives serve two-year terms in the Idaho House of Representatives.

-Following the previous election, Republicans held a 58-to-12-seat majority over Democrats.
+The election coincided with United States national elections and Idaho state elections, including U.S. Senate, U.S. House, Governor, and Idaho Senate.
+Since the previous election in 2020, Republicans held a 58-to-12-seat supermajority over Democrats.
+Republicans gained a seat in 2022, increasing their supermajority to 59 seats.

+These were the first elections in Idaho following the 2020 United States redistricting cycle, which resulted in some members being assigned to new districts.